spallya/agentic-ai-training/README.md

     `(BASE_URL, EMAIL, API_TOKEN)`.
     Follow confluence setup document in docs folder Run the program and ask questions directly from your Confluence pages—the agent/LLM will answer using that content.
+  - Note—set up all keys and values in .env file wherever you see os.getenv()

 - **MCP Servers**
   - `bmi_mcp_server.py`, `math_mcp_server.py`: Demonstrations of setting up Multi-Context Processing servers for structured data handling.